Condition One Carry: Carrying Cocked and Locked

 However, not all pistols have as stout a safety mechanism.
 Some safeties can be deactivated by dropping the pistol, depending on the strength or weakness of the design.
 As a result, make sure that a safety catch is firmly activated, and that holster carry doesn't deactivate it inadvertently.

-Lastly, if you're going to carry cocked and locked, practice deactivating the safety when you shoot.
+Lastly, if you're going to condition one carry, practice deactivating the safety when you shoot.
 That way, should you need to, you can rely on muscle memory to take off the safety should you ever need to deploy a handgun in self-defense.

 About The Author